Air Quality - Indoor vs. Outdoor

 Indoor conditions are usually more controlled—but depend heavily on system performance and maintenance.

-• Use mechanical ventilation (HVAC systems) to control airflow
+• Use professional mechanical ventilation (HVAC systems) to control airflow

 • Often designed to limit uncontrolled air leaks